 While this reduces emissions, it comes at a cost since using less oil increases operating temperatures and invites several problems.

 A pair of popular snowmobile engines offer great examples of the innovation we’re seeing in the market.

-The Arctic Cat® C-TEC® uses electronics that adjust the fuel/oil ratio depending on operating conditions.
-In one promotional Arctic Cat video, we’re told to expect fuel/oil ratios as high as 65:1, depending on conditions, in the C-TEC2 engine.
+The Arctic Cat C-TEC engine uses electronics that adjust the fuel/oil ratio depending on operating conditions.
+In one promotional Arctic Cat video, we’re told to expect fuel/oil ratios as high as 65:1 in the C-TEC2 engine, depending on conditions.

 Less oil means lubrication becomes more challenging.
 What little oil is available to protect critical engine parts must reach components quickly, particularly in sub-zero cold.

 The C-TEC uses an interesting configuration to deliver oil to the wrist pin and bearing.

 The fuel/oil mixture is injected into the boost-port side of the cylinder.
 At higher rpm, oil is also injected into the crankcase through a slot in the piston.
 The setup, according to Arctic Cat, improves performance, emissions and fuel economy.

 Ski-Doo’s E-TEC engine offers another example.